 Of course, not all of those who have gotten ill have kissed their chickens.
 Any human contact with an infected bird can lead to illness.
 The CDC explains how:

-People become infected with Salmonella when they put their hands or other things that have been in contact with feces in or around their mouth.
-Young children are especially at risk for illness because their immune systems are still developing and because they are more likely than others to put their fingers or other items into their mouths.
-It is important to wash hands immediately after touching poultry or anything in the area where they live and roam, because the germs on your hands can easily spread to other people or things.
+People can be infected with Salmonella germs when they put their hands or equipment that has been in contact with poultry, in or around their mouth.
+Children younger than 5 years are more likely to get sick because their immune systems are still developing, and they are more likely to put their fingers and other objects into their mouths.

 - After touching live poultry or an area where they've been, wash your hands with soap and water.
 If none is available, use hand sanitizer.